 You’re a contractor with the skills, team members, and dedication to get the job done right – now, you just have to get the job.
-The first step in securing a walk-in freezer or cooler job is establishing the ability to create a strategic proposal for a cold storage project.
+The first step in securing a cold storage construction or vertical farm job is establishing the ability to create a tactical proposal for a cold storage project.
 Knowing how to strategically construct a winning bid increases your odds of securing quality opportunities and improving your bid-to-win ratio.

-Ready to bid on an upcoming walk-in cooler or freezer project?
+Ready to bid on an upcoming cold storage construction or vertical farm job?
 Make sure to include the basics about you, your company, and incorporate relevant information about the project, like:

 - Who is the bid proposal for?

 - What is the project?
 Is it a cooler?
 Freezer?
-Ambient storage space?
+Indoor grow room?

 - What are the needs of the project?

 Make a point to prove your understanding of the project.
 Is the project for a walk-in cooler that requires a suspended ceiling system?
-Be sure to include “Add Suspended Ceiling System” to the project overview.
+Is it to retrofit an existing building for a vertical farming project?
+Be sure to include the relevant details to the project overview.
 Establishing you have a thorough grasp of the project betters your chances of winning the job.

 Utilize your access to an industry professional.
-By bringing in a panel expert to engage with the business owner, you can increase your own credibility while bettering you chances at securing the job.
+By bringing in a panel expert to meet with the business owner, architect, or engineer, you can increase your own credibility while bettering you chances at securing the job.

 It’s important that your bid proposal includes a complete timeline for the facility, whether it is a new construction or an expansion of an existing insulated space.
 How long do you expect the job to take?
 Are there extenuating circumstances?
 What other factors should be considered?